EvidentSolutions/example-blogular/README.md

 ## Quick-start

-To get started, first start Tomcat providing the API in one console:
+To get started, first start a process for compiling client resources on a console:

+    ./gradlew watch

+Then start Tomcat on another console:

     ./gradlew tomcatRun

-Then start the frontend server in another:

-    ./gradlew serve

-Finally open your browser: [http://localhost:3000/](http://localhost:3000/)
+Finally open your browser: [http://localhost:8080/](http://localhost:8080/)

 ## Optimized workflow